REANNZ/etcbd-public/Lab.md

         docker-compose logs -f

-* Check monitoring is still reporting your radius server as operational: https://xeap-wsNN.aarnet.edu.au:8443/

-* Check metrics now see the usage data from your server: http://xeap-wsNN.aarnet.edu.au:5601/
+* Check metrics now see the usage data from your server: https://xx-rad1.tein.aarnet.edu.au:9443/
+  * Explore raw data ("Discover")
+  * Visualizations
+  * Dashboards
+  * NOTE: you may have to make Kibana rescan the available after ingesting first set of data.
+While this can be also done inside Kibana, you can also re-run the setup script (on the host where the metrics tools are deployed)  with:

+          ./elk-setup.sh --force